Medic

 RNZAF units continually train for military operations, not only on base, but also in field environments.
 Medical support is required for field exercises such as deployed flying exercises, parachuting, survival training, weapon range activities, and recruit training.
 A medic will attend most field activities and provide emergency medical care in the event of an incident (on the ground or in the air) and treat any illness or injury that may occur.
 Medics will often find themselves in situations where they are the only health care provider readily available, and therefore you will have training in emergency medicine.
 This starts with basic first aid but will extend through to areas including advanced cardiac life support, advanced airway management, advanced trauma life support, and intravenous fluid therapy.

 All RNZAF personnel have some first aid training.
-As you gain medical knowledge and experience, you will be involved in conducting this training, including CPR, first aid courses, advanced first aid for treating combat casualties, and training people who are preparing for overseas deployments.
+As you gain medical knowledge and experience, you will be involved in delivering this training, including CPR, first aid courses, advanced first aid for treating combat casualties, and training people who are preparing for overseas deployments.

 Job on deployment